Scaling Network Topologies for Multi-User Entanglement Distribution: Background

-In his 1959 proposal, Dijkstra introduced an effective algorithm to determine the shortest path in any given graph~\cite{Dijkstra1959}.
+The search for an efficient quantum network relies on finding the shortest path with the least cost.
+The cost vector analysis reduces the search to utilize classical shortest-path algorithms.
+We utilize \href{https://github.com/drpeterrohde/QuNet/tree/main}{QuNet}, a quantum network simulator, for our simulations.
+It relies on the Dijkstra shortest path algorithm, introduced in 1959~\cite{Dijkstra1959} to determine the shortest path in any given graph.
 The algorithm involves making multiple decisions to identify the path with the lowest cost.
 For example, in Fig.~\ref{1,2 path routing}, if we begin at source point `A', the algorithm will search for the path with the least cost and follow it to the next node, repeating the process until it reaches destination `B'.
-The algorithm has a maximum run-time of $\mathcal{O}(|V|^2)$, which is applicable to Dijkstra's implementation.
-It has been improved with a run time of $\mathcal{O}(|E|+|V|\log(|V|))$.
-Dijkstra's shortest path algorithm takes a heuristic approach towards path finding between single-user pairs.
+The algorithm has a maximum run-time of $\mathcal{O}(|V|^2)$.
+It has been improved with a run time of $\mathcal{O}(|E|+|V|\log(|V|))$~\cite{rohde_2021}.
+Dijkstra's shortest path algorithm takes a heuristic approach towards path-finding between single-user pairs.
 Therefore when we scale this algorithm to multiple users, the problem becomes a vehicle routing problem which is a known NP-hard problem~\cite{rohde_2021}.
-Hence, a complete multi-user optimisation is optional.
+Hence, a complete multi-user optimization is optional.